matsim-vsp/matsim-vsp.github.io/FreighTSim2025.md

 Already published or submitted studies are also welcome.
 Authors will be notified by **1st September 2025** of their abstract status.

+Please note that the event **"Mobility and Beyond: Connecting People, Places, and Ideas — A Symposium for Kai Nagel’s 60th Birthday"** is scheduled the day after.
+More information and registration: [Link](https://vsp.berlin/kai60)

 The symposium will be **free of charge**.